uthcode/learntosolveit/source/java/index.rst

 Java Programming Examples
 =========================

-This is Uthcode's Java programming section, which illustrates how to do various programing tasks using Java.
+Java programming section, which illustrates how to do various programing tasks using Java programming language.

 Programs
 ========